 As long as only one target is being tracked, the track association phase is easy and it is likely that no errors occur.
 If the number of tracked targets increases, the track association phase becomes more challenging.
-Our track association cost (see Section IV-A.2) is able to lead to a correct association for most situations.
+Our track association cost (see Section IV-C2) can lead to a correct association for most situations.
 However, there are some particular cases where it is not sufficient.
-Fig. 6 shows an example of one of such cases with 3 subjects following a parallel trajectory.
-The blue lines represent the trajectories of the reference radar in its RS, the orange lines shows the trajectories of another radar after transforming them in the reference radar's RF using the old self-calibration algorithm, while the green lines represent the trajectories from the same radar after transforming them using the new self-calibration algorithm.
+Fig. 6 shows an example of one of such cases with three subjects following a parallel trajectory.
+The blue lines represent the trajectories of the reference radar in its RS, the orange lines show the trajectories of another radar after transforming them in the reference radar's RF using the old self-calibration algorithm, while the green lines represent the trajectories from the same radar after transforming them using the new self-calibration algorithm.
 In this scenario, all trajectories are very similar, as the subjects proceed in parallel and at the same speed.
-Because of the very high correlation between the track positions over time, the association costs are very similar and the final association result depends on subtle numerical variations due to the tiny differences between the trajectory shapes.
-From the figure, we notice that this causes a wrong association between the tracks from the reference radar and the other one, reflecting in a shifted estimate of the radar's RS, when using the old method.
-The new method, instead, correctly copes with this situation.
+Because of the very high correlation between the track positions over time, the association costs are very similar and the final association result depends on subtle